Griche414/acit2420-assignment1/README.md

 disable_root: true
 ```

+4. Replace the ```name``` and ```primary_group``` with your windows username.
+5. ```ssh-authorized keys``` will be replaced with the public key you used.

-4. Going back to the droplet creation, click Advanced Options
+6. Going back to the droplet creation, click Advanced Options
-5. Click on Add Initialization scripts (free).
+7. Click on Add Initialization scripts (free).
-6. Paste the block of text into the empty text box.
+8. Paste the block of text into the empty text box.
+9.
 ![image](https://github.com/Griche414/acit2420-assignment1/blob/main/Assets/yml.png)

+10. Click on Create Droplet.

+You have successfully created your first Droplet.